LEI allocation services

 What is an LEI and who can request it?

 The global Legal Entity Identifier (LEI) initiative is a significant industry development that has a considerable impact on the delivery of reference data services leading to transparency, easier reconciliation and improved risk management.
-The Global LEI System (GLEIS) comprises three bodies: the Regulatory Oversight Committee (ROC), endorsed by the G20 in 2012 to conduct the initiative and give recommendations for its implementation; it served as well as the endorsement body to authorize the pre-LOUs to start issuing LEI.
+The Global LEI System (GLEIS) comprises three bodies: the Regulatory Oversight Committee (ROC), endorsed by the G20 in 2012 to conduct the initiative and give recommendations for its implementation; it served as well as the endorsement body to authorise the pre-LOUs to start issuing LEI.
 The Central Operating Unit, which is the Global LEI Foundation (GLEIF) supervises and implements the GLEIS.
 Finally, the pre-LOUs (pre-Local Operating Units) offer to the markets issuance, update and renewal of LEI services to the market.

-The Legal Entity Identifier (LEI) is a 20-digit reference code, following ISO Standard 17442:2012 and recognized globally, that allows unique identification of entities engaged in financial transactions, and the reference data associated to the entity.
+The Legal Entity Identifier (LEI) is a 20-digit reference code, following ISO Standard 17442:2012 and recognised globally, that allows unique identification of entities engaged in financial transactions, and the reference data associated to the entity.

 LEI codes must follow two fundamental principles: an LEI code can only be attributed once (uniqueness) and one single entity can only be attributed one single LEI (Exclusivity).